ceph/ceph/README.rst

 * ``teuthology-updatekeys`` - Update SSH host keys for a mchine
 * ``teuthology-worker`` - Worker daemon to monitor the queue and execute jobs

+For a description of the distinct services that utilities interact with see :ref:`components`.

 Installation
 ============

-See, :ref:`installation_and_setup`.
+See :ref:`installation_and_setup`.

 Infrastructure
 ==============

-This examples in this document are based on the lab machine configuration used by the Red Hat Ceph development and quality assurance teams.
-Other instances of ceph being used in a development or testing environment may differ from these examples.
+These examples in this document are based on the lab machine configuration used by the Red Hat Ceph development and quality assurance teams (see :ref:`lab_setup`).
+Other instances of a Ceph Lab being used in a development or testing environment may differ from these examples.

 Test configuration